richaagoel/regression-analysis/README.md

 # regression-analysis
-Project Code for Linear and Logistic Regression Analysis
+Raw data, Project Code and Compiled report for Linear and Logistic Regression Analysis done on placement data of MBA students.